 How cryptocurrencies have increased blockchain’s public visibility

-This is the second of a series of many parts.
+This is the second of a series of five parts.
 Read the first part here: https://capodieci.medium.com/the-roots-of-blockchain-and-decentralization-f5fb049f8681 and see at the bottom of the article the links to all the other parts.

 In my previous article, I addressed the historical origins of peer-to-peer (P2P) networks and consequently blockchain technology, detailing its journey to reach decentralization as we know it today.
 Now, let us talk about what “today” looks like for blockchain technology and decentralization.